Learn

 Static code analysis is a powerful tool that can catch these issues before you notice them.
 It scans your code and looks for issues like syntax errors, logic flaws, and security vulnerabilities before they cause real problems.

-This article introduces static code analysis and explains its usefulness.
-You’ll also learn how to choose and configure an analyzer for your code.
+This step-by-step guide introduces static code analysis and explains its usefulness.
+You’ll also walk through how to choose and configure an analyzer for your code.

 Finally, you’ll explore how Sonar, a leading static code analyzer, can help you craft cleaner, more reliable code.